taggatron/phagocytosis/README.md

 - Instant reversal: you can flip direction (180°) immediately even if not centered in a tile.
 - Spawn grace: ~2.5s invulnerability (halo + flicker) after a life loss or level start so enemies cannot instantly collide.
 - Movement smoothing & anti-sticking: axis-separated movement, expanded collision sampling, and relaxed perpendicular turn window to prevent getting caught on walls.

+## Engulf & Visual Feedback
+When the phagocyte consumes a pathogen or power antigen cluster, an engulfment sequence plays:

+1. Grab: A semi-transparent pseudopod ring expands briefly around the cell edge.
+2. Digest: An inner glow pulse travels toward the center (metabolic digestion).
+3. Expel: A faint outward particle / ring shrinks & fades (optional visual; currently subtle flash) indicating processing complete.

+Enemy Danger States:
+- Normal (dangerous): Subtle rhythmic brightness pulse so it's clear they can still harm you.
+- Frightened: Tinted + slowed.
+- Frightened ending warning: Rapid alternating white flash during the final seconds (configurable via `FRIGHTENED_WARNING` constant) so you know when NOT to run directly into them anymore.

+Performance Considerations:
+- All animations are procedurally drawn (no images except optional reference SVG) keeping asset weight near-zero.
+- Effects scale gracefully on mobile; can be toggled or simplified in a future settings panel if needed.

 ## License
 MIT